 Markets.com has been established in 2009 and is offered globally in a variety of languages.
 The platform is run by the company Safecap Investments Ltd (Safecap), based in Cyprus, and is therefore approved to provide investment services according to the Cypriot supervisory authority, Cyprus Securities and Exchange Commission (CySEC).
 Safecap is a subsidiary of the world’s biggest online gaming and trading software developer, Playtech PLC, that is traded on the London Stock Exchange and is included in the FTSE 250 index.
 Playtech acquired the company that owns the brand Markets.com in May 2015, which became a subsidiary of the business group.

-Similarly to many of the competing platforms, Safecap – the company behind Markets.com trading platform, is subject to Cypriot oversight and regulation.
+Similarly to many of the competing platforms, Safecap – the company behind Markets.com and the co-brand MarketsX trading platform, is subject to Cypriot oversight and regulation.
 This means that you as an investor are covered by EU-based financial regulation that applies within the whole EU.
 This also includes important minimum protection regulation that applies to retail investors.

 Which kinds of traders is the platform suitable for?